 Then moving onto paranormal romance, I have always had a soft spot for tortured God (literally) Acheron in Kenyon’s Dark-hunter world, I could barely put his book down when it came out.
 I have recently been reading through all of J.R.
 Ward’s Black Dagger Brotherhood series for our event in March and holy moly those brothers are seriously swoon-worthy!
 My goodness, they are packed full or tortured and sexy men galore.
 I don’t think I can even pick one for you, maybe John-Matthew, but then there’s Vishous….oh and what about Z?

 This piece would not be complete without a man or two in a kilt.
 Every woman should have one in her life!
-I think my favourites have to be twin brothers Drustan and Daegus in Kiss the Highland Warrior and The Dark Highlander by Karen Marie Moning.
+I think my favourites have to be twin brothers Drustan and Daegus in Kiss of the Highlander and The Dark Highlander by Karen Marie Moning.
 Deadly, kilted, time-travelling, Druid hunks – yes please!

 Now, while I hate to be a cliché, last year there was a domineering man that stole many women’s hearts around the globe, including mine.
 I am talking of course about the delicious, whip loving, millionaire Christian Grey from E.L.
 James’ Fifty Shades trilogy.
 There was just something so very mysterious and, yes I’m going to say it again – dark – about him.
 He wouldn’t need to say ‘laters baby’ to me!